 Our Story

-“PICKLEBALL NOISE COMPLAINTS WILL DETERMINE THE FUTURE OF PICKLEBALL” HELENA SVEDIN
+“PICKLEBALL NOISE COMPLAINTS WILL DETERMINE THE FUTURE OF PICKLEBALL.”
+HELENA SVEDIN

 Neil Friedenberg (Director of Sales & Marketing/Product Development) At a young age Neil first learned the sport from his father, Mark, AKA "Yoda" Friedenberg.
 Mark was the founder of the United States Pickleball Association (USAPA), Prolite, a Hall of Fame inductee, and a national Champion.
 In 2011, Neil assumed ownership of Prolite from his father.
 Under Neil's guidance, Prolite experienced significant growth and led the industry with new innovations.
 During his tenure, Prolite launched over 40 distinct paddle models.
 He launched the Prolite grip division and expanded into apparel, accessories, and other pickleball related items.
 With decades of experience in the sport, he is now bringing his extensive knowledge to Quiet Play.
 His vast experience and vision for the sport lead him to Quiet Play because of their dedication to innovation and addressing the prevalent noise issue in pickleball.
 Neil is also a pickleball ambassador and his belief of the broader benefits of pickleball.
 "Pickleball can shape lives for the greater good."
 He emphasizes the sports ability to extend life and cultivate a vibrant social environment.

 Dan Alter (Engineering) has been in the composite business since 1985.
-The first 11 years he ran a manufacturing plant for composite parts for automobiles, trucks and RV’s.
+In his first 11 years he ran a manufacturing plant for composite parts for automobiles, trucks and RV’s.
 He later went into technical sales at Neste gelcoats and has now spent the past 26 years at Composites One as Advanced Composites Applications Manager.

 The Creation of Quiet Play Paddles